Frequently Asked Questions

 What are the career outlooks for your programs?

-For information on career projections and outlooks as estimated by the Bureau of Labor Statistics, click on your program of interest: Medical Assisting, Dental Assisting, Pharmacy Technician.
+For information on career projections and outlooks as estimated by the Bureau of Labor Statistics, click on your program of interest:

 -

-Our low student-to-teacher ratio ensures an almost customized educational experience, where students build a strong network of professional ties with faculty, advisors, and peers.
+Our low student-to-faculty ratio ensures an almost customized educational experience, where students build a strong network of professional ties with faculty, advisors, and peers.
 Also, our programs are financially accessible and made even more so through institutional grants.

 In most programs, classes are conveniently offered every month and you can be admitted in as little as three days.
 For more information, feel free to call us at 847-290-6425 or visit our campus at 5999 S. New Wilke Road, Bldg.
 500, Rolling Meadows, IL 60008.